slalombuild/compliance-logging/README.md

 ### Description

-This library has been built to help developers masking PII, PCI and PHI when logging with their favorite framework.<br />
+This library has been built to help developers mask PII, PCI and PHI when logging using their favorite framework.<br />
 For instance, to log a JSON String that contains some sensitive information, the result would be something like:

 ```log